When and how did you get into art? Why?

 My trajectory as an artist was mental, and still is; a deep sense of thought and curiosity fuel me.
 My first medium was illustration with pencil and paper—since then, I’ve picked up a paint brush, a camera, and digital tools.
 I’ve come to understand the truth to my artistry is the prowess of my eye, mediums are just tools to explain how I see the world.

 What inspired the art for this collection?
+How does nature inspire your work?

 I was inspired by childhood memories and the tranquil slowness nature brought me.
 I used to sit under our almond tree for hours seeing, build forts, and adventure with my friends.
+I’m inspired by how nature evolves, consistently.
+I’ve also been inspired by nature’s ability to produce amazing color relationships, specifically the subtle ones.
+When I’m alone in a blanket of vegetation, it reminds me most of my childhood in Jamaica.